bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 So we talked about this signature checking speed problem back in episode...
 Let me see...
 I think episode 32 and episode 76.
+Yeah.

 Speaker 0: 00:27:44

-Yeah.
 Yeah, so from what I understand, the problem here essentially is like every transaction includes scripts and for many transactions that's just a straightforward, you know, check that the signature is valid type of thing.
 But you can make more complex transactions that include, like you say, hashing or more signature validation.

+Speaker 1: 00:28:08

 Yeah.

-Speaker 1: 00:28:08

-So Stoichi, for example.
+So stochastic, for example.

 Speaker 0: 00:28:09